stevetarver/stevetarver.github.io/_posts/2016-01-09-logging-best-practices.md

 ## Security

-Log renderers are not immune from security breaches, forged logs, and XSS attacks.
+Log renderers are not immune from security breaches: forged logs, and XSS attacks.
 Here are some things to consider:

 - CRLF injection via user supplied data: protect by ouput encoding using `ESAPI.encoder().encodeForHTML(<string>)`
 - Log Forging Attack: If it can be proved that a log has been altered, then the entire log file is suspect and cannot be trusted.
 If a user can supply data that adds log entries, through injected CRLF, your log as a record has been invalidated.
 - XSS attacks: If a user can embed code in your logs, and your log renderer presents that code, what happens when a user clicks on a generated link?

+## Epilog

+A lot changes when your app scales or your fleet of applications/services grow.
+You incorporate a centralized log management system and the most important use of logging is business intelligence and operational support.

+Supporting those concerns means rethinking technology choices and logging habits so ingrained that you may never give them a second thought.
+I hope this article fast-tracks you in your pursuit of excellence.